 2019 inventory results

-In 2016, the City of Salem’s residents, businesses, employees, and visitors produced 1,553,573 Metric Tons of CO2 equivalent (CO2e).
+In 2016, the City of Salem’s residents, businesses, employees, and visitors produced over 1.5 million metric tons.
 This equates to roughly 9.59 Metric Tons of CO2e per capita.
 Of the six emissions source categories surveyed, mobile emissions made up over half (53 percent) of the CO2e produced.
 Electricity generation comprised over one quarter of all emissions, while residential and commercial fuel combustion was the third largest contributor at 16 percent.

 What happens next?